-Mozuku (もずく) is a type of edible seaweed that is grown 99% in Okinawa, an island prefecture in the southernmost of Japan.
-Harvested in spring, the seaweed has a unique, slimy and long stringy texture.
-Not only it has been a part of the Okinawan healthy diet for decades, mozuku also enjoys popularity in mainland Japan.
+Mozuku (もずく) is an edible seaweed grown 99% in Okinawa, an island prefecture in the southernmost of Japan.
+Harvested in spring, the seaweed has a unique texture that’s slimy.
+Not only is it a part of the Okinawan healthy diet for decades, but mozuku also enjoys popularity in mainland Japan.

-Seaweed is such an amazing sea vegetable and it plays a big part in the diet of Japanese people.
-If you wish to learn more about other types of seaweed in Japanese cuisine, click here.
+Seaweed and kelp are excellent sea vegetables that play a big part in the Japanese diet.
+Click here to learn more about other types of seaweed in Japanese cuisine.